Longitudinal Analysis of Mask and No-Mask on Child Face Recognition: EXPERIMENTAL RESULTS

 \subsection{BCADGNMDV \textnormal{vs.} CADGMDV}

 In Table \ref{tab:disjointwithoutmask}, we report results of longitudinal verification rate of face recognition systems with gender disjoint and without mask.
 Several observations can be obtained from Table \ref{tab:disjointwithoutmask}.
-For instance, at $1\%$ FAR operating point, the average accuracy over $\triangle\textnormal{T1}$ to $\triangle\textnormal{T6}$
+For instance, at $0.1\%$ FAR operating point, the average accuracy over $\triangle\textnormal{T1}$ to $\triangle\textnormal{T6}$ for boys ranges from $57.64\%$ (by FaceNet) to $99.21\%$ (by COTS).

-for boys ranges from $78.67\%$ (by FaceNet) to $99.63\%$ (by COTS).
-Whereas, it ranges from $86.86\%$ (by FaceNet) to $99.24\%$ (by COTS) for girls.
+Whereas, it ranges from $70.77\%$ (by FaceNet) to $98.69\%$ (by COTS) for girls.
 As the age time lapse between gallery and probe samples increases, the accuracy of face systems decreases, e.g., the COTS verification rates with $0.01\%$ FAR operating point for boys are $99.72\%$ at $\triangle\textnormal{T1}$ and $95.26\%$ at $\triangle\textnormal{T6}$.
 Based on majority voting, we can state that all considered face systems achieved better performances for girls than boys under all-time lapses.
 For example, the average accuracies with $0.01\%$ FAR operating point of boys and girls at $\triangle\textnormal{T3}$ are $83.62\%$ and $89.15\%$, respectively.
 Similar face systems’ bias towards girls/females was reported in \cite{Deb2018}.